mattblovell/kodi_panel/README.rst

 - `Graphical front panel display <https://discourse.coreelec.org/t/graphical-front-panel-display/12932>`_
 - `RPi-GPIO-Odroid & Python Pillow <https://discourse.coreelec.org/t/rpi-gpio-odroid-python-pillow/13088>`_

+Hardkernel maintains information regarding the GPIO headers for their various boards on the `Odroid Wiki <https://wiki.odroid.com/>`_.
+I consulted that wiki, for instance, for the C4's
+`J2 expansion header <https://wiki.odroid.com/odroid-c4/hardware/expansion_connectors>`_ pinout.
+Each board also has an application_note section in which GPIOs are discussed further.
+Note, however, that the discussion there typically assumes that one is running a fairly complete Linux -- that's not exactly what CoreELEC is.

 `CoreELEC <https://coreelec.org/>`_, true to its tagline, is a "just enough OS".
 That means that a typical CoreELEC installation does *not* provide ``apt``, or ``git``, or the tool pipeline and header files one typically uses for code development.